dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/index.md

 ### Nullable reference types

-When this new feature is enabled in your code, EF Core can reason about the nullability of properties of reference types (either of primitive types like string or navigation properties) to decide the nullability of columns and relationships in the database.
+When this new feature is enabled in your code, EF Core examines the nullability of reference type properties and applies it to corresponding columns and relationships in the database: properties of non-nullable references types are treated as if they had the `[Required]` data annotation attribute.
-EF Core 3.0 treats C# 8.0 reference type nullability in the same way it treats the `[Required]` data annotation attribute.

 For example, in the following class, properties marked as of type `string?` will be configured as optional, whereas `string` will be configured as required:

 ``` csharp